 a.
 Strategies of the cybersquatter

 Cybersquatting simply means reserving a domain as close as possible to your target’s name.

 To achieve their goals, cybersquatters use several strategies:

 - Buying domain names galore and betting on the fact that one day someone will buy them back.
-Of course, before buying a domain name, they use name generation algorithms.
-These algorithms can use several databases or be based on the most used words in social networks (top 1000# of twitter for example).
-This approach is certainly good, but it does present financial risks in the event that no entity or person comes forward to buy a domain or domains.
+Of course, before buying a domain name, they use name-generation algorithms.
+These algorithms can use several databases or be based on the most used words in social networks (top 1000# of Twitter for example).
+This approach is certainly good, but it does present financial risks if no entity or person comes forward to buy a domain or domains.
 The domainer business has become less profitable today and more financially risky even though record sales (transactions) have taken place in the past:

 - LasVegas.com – 90 million dollars